 Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
 As disclosed in Section 4, Biological Resources under criterion and policies have the potential to result in impacts to candid Swainson's hawk and Arroyo toad.
-Impacts to candidate, sent to be potentially significant and will be further evaluated in the result in substantial adverse effects on sensitive natural concession and the potentially EIR.
-Section 4, Biological Resources also identified the properties to impact federally protected wetlands (evaluated in migratory fish, native resident, or wildlife species (evaluated to other unique native woodlands (evaluated under criterion eximpacts are considered potentially significant , and the potential policy in the EIR in th date, sensitive, and some EIR.
-Similar mmunities of significant a sotential for an criterion of the criterion of the pote that a for the criterial for the critical for the crit re, or special special status special status splarly, the poter (evaluated in Stand will be evaluated will be evaluated in Stand will be evaluated in Stand will be evaluated in Stand will be evaluated will be e tatus species pecies are contial for ESC Section 4, B. luated further lementing E th the movement oak wood ant.
-As such such as nsidered GVAP to iological er in the SGVAP ment of llands or , overall As analyzed in Section 5, Cultural Resources, the ESGVAP and archaeological resources.
-As analyzed in Section 13, the cultural resources.
-As such, potential impacts related to cult considered potentially significant , and this criterion will be e ESGVAP ural resourc has the poter es and tribal c ntial to impa cultural resou ict tribal b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
+Impacts to candidate, sent to be potentially significant and will be further evaluated in the result in substantial adverse effects on sensitive natural concess under criterion b) is considered to be potentially EIR.
+Section 4, Biological Resources also identified the processor of the pr date, sensitive, and some EIR.
+Similar significant a cotential for in criterion conder criterion to be pote tential for the re, or special special status splarly, the potential devaluated in Status and will be evaluated in Status in the projects important on do, or conventially significant. tatus species pecies are contial for ESC Section 4, Buluated further lementing E th the movement oak wood ant.
+As such such as nsidered GVAP to iological er in the SGVAP ement of llands or a, overall As analyzed in Section 5, Cultural Resources, the ESGVAP and archaeological resources.
+As analyzed in Section 13, th cultural resources.
+As such, potential impacts related to cult considered potentially significant , and this criterion will be e ESGVAP ural resourc has the poter es and tribal o ntial to impa cultural resou act tribal b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?